 Update often

 Always keep your software updated when updates become available and don’t delay.
 These updates fix general software problems and provide new security patches where criminals might get in.
-Hackers are always looking for new ways to get to your data through software, so updating your software is an easy way to stay a step ahead.
+Hackers are always looking for new ways to get to your data through software, so updating your software is an easy way to stay one step ahead.

 It’s better to install software updates as soon as they’re available.
 If you can’t, a good rule of thumb is to check for significant software updates weekly.
 You should also regularly back up your data to protect it from accidental loss.

-Get it from the source
+Download software updates directly from the source

 Using unlicensed or pirated software can have severe consequences.
 Not only does your personal information become vulnerable to cybercriminals, but it’s also illegal.
 Using or distributing pirated software violates copyright law, and you could face up to $150,000 in penalties.
 You can even face up to five years in prison.